bamos/bamos.github.io/_posts/2013-02-10-timesheets-with-bash-and-latex.md

 ---
 layout: post
-title: Creating hourly timesheets with Bash and LaTeX.
+title: Creating hourly timesheets with Bash and LaTeX
-tags: [Linux]
+tags: [Bash]
 ---

 As I made the slow transition from Windows to Linux over the past few years,